APPLS: Evaluating Evaluation Metrics for Plain Language Summarization: Limitations

 \section{Limitations}

 Our perturbations use synthetic data to simulate real-world textual phenomena seen in PLS.
-Although our approach is informed by theory and provides valuable insights into metric behavior, further exploration of more sophisticated methods to simulate changes in these criteria is warranted.
+Although our approach is informed by prior work and provides valuable insights into metric behavior, further exploration of more sophisticated methods to simulate changes in these criteria is warranted.
 This is especially true for aligning sentences between scientific abstracts and plain language summaries, as sentence-level alignment for scientific summaries is still an open problem \citep{longeval23}.

 We also acknowledge that text quality may deteriorate with synthetic perturbations in a way that affects multiple PLS criteria.
 However, by using synthetic data, we are benefiting from the ability to control our perturbations and extend our testbed creation framework to any dataset.
 It is infeasible to find naturally occurring text with the same controlled levels of each perturbation, with minimal changes to other aspects.
-Our aim is not to produce perfect outputs, but rather to establish a robust baseline that enables controlled text perturbations, assisting in evaluating shifts in metric scores.
+Our aim is not to produce perfect outputs, but rather to establish a robust baseline for evaluating the performance of automated metrics for PLS evaluation.
 The results of our analysis complement qualitative examinations of model output conducted in other work, which further suggests that automated text generation evaluation metrics may be limited in their ability to assess generation performance of post-GPT-3 LLMs \citep{Goyal2022NewsSA}.

 We have also focused our analysis on commonly used metrics reported in prior work on simplification, summarization, and generation.
 Investigating the performance of metrics not included in this work, as well as the generalizability of our methods to meta-evaluation for other generative NLP tasks, is a future goal.